Michael-Wisniewski/fitness-club/README.md

 ### 5. Description of functionalities and programming notes

+    Landing Page
+    css/js only two bootstrap okrojony

     Blog
     klient -
         -czytać posty
         -zachecać znajomych do przeczytania posta za pomocą wiadomości     email -komentować posty

+    All views are class based
+    crispy_froms package is used to generate forms

 ### 6. Detailed list of used technologies